in2code-de/powermail/Documentation/ForAdministrators/Installation/Index.rst

       0

  - :Field:
+      Enable table garbage collection
+   :Description:
+      If this is enabled the mail and answer tables will be cleaned up by the TYPO3 table garbage collector scheduler task.
+Records that are older than a number of given days will be removed.
+   :DefaultValue:
+      0

+ - :Field:
       Enable Merge for l10n_mode
    :Description:
       All fields with l10n\_mode exclude should change their translation behaviour to mergeIfNotBlank.
 This allows you to have different field values in different languages.